Ronald Binge: Biography

 Binge was born in a working-class neighbourhood in Derby, Derbyshire, in the English Midlands.
-In his childhood he was a chorister at Saint Andrews Church (Church of England), London Road, Derby – 'the railwaymen's church' (demolished 1970).
+In his childhood, he was a chorister at Saint Andrew's Church (Church of England), London Road, Derby – 'the railwaymen's church' (demolished 1970).
 Binge was educated at the Derby School of Music, where he studied the organ.
-Early in his career he was a cinema organist, and later worked in summer orchestras in British seaside resorts (including Blackpool and Great Yarmouth), for which he learned to play the piano accordion.
+Early in his career, he was a cinema organist and later worked in summer orchestras in British seaside resorts (including Blackpool and Great Yarmouth), for which he learned to play the piano accordion.
 Binge's skill as a cinema organist was put to good use, and he played the organ in Mantovani's first band, the Tipica Orchestra.
-During the Second World War, he served in the Royal Air Force, during which time he was much in demand organising in-camp entertainment.
+During the Second World War, he served in the Royal Air Force, during which time he was in high demand for organising in-camp entertainment.

 After the war, Mantovani offered Binge the job of arranging and composing for his new orchestra.
-With Mantovani, Binge also orchestrated Noël Coward’s musicals Pacific 1860 (1946) and Ace of Clubs (1950).
-In 1951, his arrangement of Charmaine gave him and Mantovani worldwide success and recognition.
-However, he tired of writing arrangements, and turned to composing original works and film scores.
-Mantovani's orchestra began playing his light orchestral pieces for radio broadcast, and in 1952 Binge devised and conducted his own BBC radio programme called String Song, playing many of his own compositions.
+With Mantovani, Binge also orchestrated Noël Coward's musicals Pacific 1860 (1946) and Ace of Clubs (1950).
+In 1951, his arrangement of "Charmaine" gave him and Mantovani worldwide success and recognition.
+However, he tired of writing arrangements and turned to composing original works and film scores.
+Mantovani's orchestra began playing his light orchestral pieces for radio broadcasts.
+In 1952, Binge devised and conducted his own BBC radio programme, String Song, which featured many of his compositions.
 He regularly composed for production and library music publishers, and a number of his works were used for radio and television signature tunes.

+Family

-Binge married his wife Vera Simmons in 1945.
-During the 1950s they lived at 18, Smitham Bottom Lane in Purley, Croydon.
+Binge married Vera Simmons in 1945.
+During the 1950s, they lived at 18, Smitham Bottom Lane in Purley, Croydon.

+They had two children, Margaret Binge (born 1947) and Christopher Binge (born 1956).

 He died in Ringwood, Hampshire, of liver cancer in 1979, aged 69, survived by his wife, son and daughter.

-Commemoration

-In early 2013, Derby City Council and Derby Civic Society announced they would put a blue plaque on one of his two early homes in Derby (83 Darby Street, Normanton, or 29 Wiltshire Road, Chaddesden).
+A grandson is British science-fiction author Nicholas Binge.